Marc Kielburger: Early years and education

+Kielberger played rugby in high school, in college and in law school.
+In 1994, he suffered a serious left ankle injury during a high school rugby scrum.
+After the injury, Kielburger spent seven months on crutches with his ankle in a cast.
+Following several months of physical therapy, he resumed playing rugby in college and law school, but was often on the bench as his weak ankle was repeatedly reinjured.

 Activism and social entrepreneurship

 While Marc Kielburger was studying at Harvard, his younger brother Craig read a story in the newspaper about the murder of a former child labourer in Pakistan.
 The story inspired Craig to urge world leaders to oppose the practice of child labour.
 In 1995, Craig and Marc co-founded Free the Children (later renamed We Charity).
-Marc's work with Free the Children has included co-creating Me to We, a social enterprise organization that supports We Charity with half its profits, and We Day, an annual youth empowerment event held in large stadiums in cities across Canada, the U.S. and the U.K. Kielburger later co-founded Leaders Today, an organization that trains young people to develop skills and confidence to effect social change.
+Marc's work with Free the Children has included co-creating ME to WE, a social enterprise organization that supports WE Charity with half its profits, and WE Day, an annual youth empowerment event held in large stadiums in cities across Canada, the U.S. and the U.K. Kielburger later co-founded Leaders Today, an organization that trains young people to develop skills and confidence to effect social change.

-In 2008, the Kielburgers appeared on the Oprah Winfrey Show where they launched a partnership with Oprah's Angel Network.
+In 2008, the Kielburgers appeared on the Oprah Winfrey Show, where they launched a partnership with Oprah's Angel Network.

 Kielburger's work has been recognized through an Ashoka fellowship.
-He was also named Most Admired CEO in Canada in the Public Sector 2015.
+He was named Most Admired CEO in Canada in the Public Sector 2015.

-Kielburger is a member of the board of directors of Prince's Trust Canada and Freshii.
+Kielburger is a member of the board of directors of Freshii.
 Kielburger also contributes a column to The Globe and Mail.

-On 9 September 2020, We Charity announced that it was winding down its operations in Canada and selling its assets to establish an endowment that will help sustain ongoing We Charity projects around the world.
-The announcement also explains that the existing board of directors, the existing Canadian employees, and the Kielburgers would leave We Charity Canada.
-The decision to wind down its Canadian operations were attributed to the financial condition of the organization caused by the WE Charity scandal and COVID-19.
+On September 9, 2020, WE Charity announced that it was winding down its operations in Canada and selling its assets to establish an endowment that will help sustain ongoing WE Charity projects around the world.
+The announcement also said that the existing board of directors, the existing Canadian employees, and the Kielburgers would leave WE Charity Canada.
+The decision to wind down Canadian operations was attributed to the financial condition of the organization caused by the controversy surrounding the CSSG program and COVID-19.